Elemnto56/Intextual_File_Lang/docs/output.md

 output "Hello World";
 output 5;
 ```
-The good ol` standard way to make a print statement.
-Except, the keyword being used is "output".
+Similar to Python's print statement, but no parathesis and keyword being used is "output".
-- **Note:** Regarding what is being said in output, do not forget to use a semicolon at the end of each statement
+- **Note:** Disregarding what is being said in output, do not forget to use a semicolon at the end of each statement

 ## Spaghetti Output
-**🛈 Only for version v0.5-pre**

 ``` intext
 output "Population: " + 8.1 + "B";